This article is available in Spanish.

 Whether one likes it or not, Spanish has become part of daily life in the Philippines.
 In fact, there are mundane Filipinos words with Spanish origins — words that may sound local at first but are rich with Hispanic history.

 The words in this list first appeared in our “palabras de la semana” section.
-Do you want more?
-Follow our social media accounts, and stay tuned every Wednesday.

 Comments are closed.